person making latte art

 Step-by-Step

-• Step 2 – Pour the Milk: Add your chosen milk to a container, ensuring to fill it only halfway as the volume of milk will increase during frothing.
+• Step 2 – Pour the milk: Add milk to a tall, narrow container, filling it only a third of the way since the volume will balloon as it froths.

 Expert Tips